PAY RANGE: N20

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Possession of an Emergency Medical Dispatch Certification, as issued by the Association of Professional Communication Officials (APCO), prior to appointment and during tenure of appointment as the Chief Fire Equipment Dispatcher.
+Possession of an Emergency Medical Dispatch certification, as issued by Priority Dispatch, within one year of appointment and during tenure of appointment as the Chief Fire Equipment Dispatcher.